Godzilla Megamullion

 The Godzilla Megamullion (ゴジラ・メガムリオン) is an undersea Japanese megamullion, or oceanic core complex, 600 km south-east of the island of Okinotorishima in the Philippine Sea.
 It is about 125 km long by 55 km wide, and is the largest known oceanic core complex in the world.
-Due to its size it is named after the fictional monster Godzilla, and 14 individual topographic features have been named after Godzilla's body parts.
+Due to its size it is named after the fictional reptilian movie monster Godzilla, and 14 individual topographic features have been named after Godzilla's body parts.

 Description

 The Godzilla Megamullion is 600 km to the south-east of Okinotorishima, the southernmost island of Japan.
 It is part of the Parece Vela Rift in the Philippine Sea, between Japan and the Philippines in the western Pacific Ocean.
 The megamullion is dome-shaped, and is named after Godzilla as it is the largest known oceanic core complex, measuring approximately 125 by 55 km, more than ten times the size of the next largest known oceanic core complex.
 It is also the first known megamullion in a back-arc basin, which is unique as most megamullions form on slow-spreading mid-ocean ridges.

 Sampling of the megamullion lithology yielded mostly peridotite, gabbroic rocks, leucocratic rocks, and basalt.
 The gabbroic rocks and peridotite are present throughout the entire length of the megamullion's flow line, indicating that the megamullion is a detachment fault that exposes the uppermost mantle and lower oceanic crust.
 The megamullion has abundant plagioclase bearing peridotite.